 A serious business case analysis may require serious project effort, especially when the subject of the case has major impacts in a complex business environment, and when the subject has not been analyzed before.
-Participants in our business case seminars report that professional labor requirements can easily range anywhere from several person days at the low end to many person weeks on the high end.
+Participants in our business case seminars say that professional labor requirements can easily range anywhere from several person days at the low end to several person weeks on the high end.

 evidence.
 But do not expect a simple ROI figure or cash flow value for the business case itself.
 Instead, keep in mind the following points when thinking about the value of a business case project.